brysonli12/CourseProject/README.md

 # CourseProject

+- cs410 project proposal.pdf - project proposal

+- 410 project progress report.pdf - project progress report
+- README.md this readme file

+## Related to final product
 - extension directory - contains extension zip file and also extension code
 - flask directory - contains flask code (no set up needed, this is just for your information)
-- 410 project progress report.pdf - project progress report

 -  CS 410 Project Tutorial.pdf - tutorial presentation (used in demo video) https://www.youtube.com/watch?v=2mwbti2gppo
-- README.md this readme file

 - cs 410 project documentation and info.pdf - documentation for the code with some details about the code/design
-- cs410 project proposal.pdf - project proposal

 IMPORTANT NOTE ABOUT CHROME EXTENSION: